andrewtcha07/Portfolio-Projects/World Layoffs: Case Study/README.md

 + Lastly, in **2024**, "**April**" experienced the highest total layoffs, reaching **21,923 employees**, while "**March**" had the lowest, with **1,127 employees**.

-### Top 5 Companies with Highest Total Layoffs by Yearly Metrics
+### Top 5 Companies with Highest Total Layoffs by Yearly
 ```sql
 with
     company_year (company, years, total_laid_off) as (